 As I mentioned before, we have the tendency to “check out” when things get uncomfortable or difficult.
 Instead of finding reasons to be away from our spouse, we need to spend more time together.
 Put the kids to bed earlier and talk.
 Go for a nightly walk after dinner.
 Meet up for lunch regulary during the work week.
 We have to be intentional and make time for one another if we want to foster a stronger marriage.

-If you have kids, be sure to read 4 Reasons Every Couple Needs Time Away from the Kids.
+4 Reasons Every Couple Needs Time Away from the Kids

 5. Be patient with your spouse.